thengl/GeoMLA/RF_uncertainty/Workshop_uncertainty.md

 demo(meuse, echo=FALSE)
 ```

 We can use number of covariates to help interpolating Zinc variable.
-We known from the literature that concentration of metals in soil is controlled by river flooding and carrying upstream sediments (it is assumed that the main source of zinc in this case is the river that occasionally floods the area), hence we can add global surface water occurrence (Pekel, Cottam, Gorelick, & Belward, 2016), the LiDAR-based digital elevation model (<http://ahn.nl>) and LDN land cover classes, as potential covariates explaining zinc concentration:
+We known from the literature that concentration of metals in soil is controlled by river flooding and carrying upstream sediments (it is assumed that the main source of zinc in this case is the river that occasionally floods the area), hence we can add global surface water occurrence (Pekel, Cottam, Gorelick, & Belward, 2016), the LiDAR-based digital elevation model (<http://ahn.nl>) and LGN (Landelijk Grondgebruiksbestand Nederland) land cover classes, as potential covariates explaining zinc concentration:

 ``` r
 dir.meuse = "../RF_vs_kriging/data/meuse/"